bdarcus/csl-next/README.md

    [quicktype](https://quicktype.io).
 2. provides a proof-of-concept processor implementation.

-The first is maybe 70% or so complete, while the second currently just reads and serializes data and styles.
+A first draft of the model is almost complete, while the second currently just reads and serializes data and styles.

 ### Schema-backed Editing